utilitywarehouse/nginx-prometheus/README.md

 * html - `/status/format/html`
 * jsonp - `/status/format/jsonp`
 * prometheus- `/status/format/prometheus`

+### Sticky sessions for Upstreams
+For more information on this plugin please refer to the code owners documentation https://bitbucket.org/nginx-goodies/nginx-sticky-module-ng.git

 for more information on exposed metrics and use of the control endpoint please head over to https://github.com/vozlt/nginx-module-vts and read the manual/docs